Fraud Types and Detection

 - Give you an "advance" on a sweepstakes you've won

 Skimming, which occurs when your credit or debit card account information is captured in a data storage device, is a practice offenders employ to create counterfeit credit or debit cards from your account information.
-Your card may be swiped first for an actual purchase, and then swiped again into a small hand-held device called a skimmer, or a skimmer may be attached to an ATM machine or unattended gas pump where you swipe your card or enter your card information.
+Your card may be swiped first for an actual purchase then swiped again into a handheld device called a skimmer, or a skimmer may be attached to an ATM machine or unattended gas pump where you swipe your card or enter your card information.

 How can you tell if you've become a victim of fraud?

 - Unexplained charges or withdrawals from your financial accounts

 - Failing to receive bills or other accounts